Apps247/Automatic-Excel-Grades-To-Canvas/README.md

 ## Requirements
 * Python 3.5 or higher
 * Packages included in `requirements.txt`, can be installed with `pip3 install -r requirements.txt`
 * User has write access to Canvas course (set by default to CPSC 121 2023W1).
 API Key can be generated in Canvas > Profile > New Access Token.
-Paste the access token in `sample.env`
+Paste the access token in `sample.env`, ensuring the file reads
+`
+CANVAS_API_TOKEN=YOUR_TOKEN_HERE
+`

 ## Usage
 Run `python3 main.py`